pawanraocse/local-agent/copilot-index.md

     - Add a Model Control Plane (MCP) server/module to enable integration with external UIs or tools.
     - Define clear APIs/interfaces for communication (REST/gRPC/message queues).
     - Document responsibilities, flows, and update security/logging as needed.
+- [ ] Integrate vector DB memory (ChromaDB) for agent context/history and RAG (Retrieval-Augmented Generation).
+    - Store user queries, agent responses, code snippets, reviews, and metadata.
+    - Use LangChain's VectorStoreRetrieverMemory or similar for memory integration.
+    - Update AgenticAIService to inject and use memory for context-aware responses.
+    - Expose memory/history APIs for querying and management.
+    - Ensure persistent ChromaDB storage in Docker Compose.

 ## Agentic AI End-to-End Flow Diagram